Written by: (Contributed) on 1 April 2022

 Most readers would know The Financial Review is now owned by Channel 9.
 By far the most profitable section of the former Fairfax stable is the Domain real estate sector.
 Honest reporting on construction as a whole becomes more and more difficult given this.

-On March 30, Sydney Morning Herald article about a huge development, the “beating heart” of Sydney’s Central Station, read like a developer’s press release.
+On March 30, a Sydney Morning Herald article about a huge development, the “beating heart” of Sydney’s Central Station, read like a developer’s press release.
 It didn’t mention the 40 storey towers which will dwarf what it twice calls an “unloved” heritage precinct.
 Heritage is this writer’s word.
 It doesn’t appear in the article.

 Sydney’s former Herald architecture reporter was Elizabeth Farrelly.
 The title of her 2021 book ‘Killing Sydney’ says it all.